Early White Hair: Myths, Facts, Causes, and Management

 Myth 1: White Hair is Always a Sign of Old Age

-While greying is a natural part of the ageing process, not all white hair is due to ageing.
-Young individuals can develop white hair due to genetics, nutritional deficiencies, or autoimmune conditions.
-Age is just one factor in a broader picture.
+While greying is a natural part of the aging process, not all white hair is due to chronological age.
+As noted above, young individuals can develop PHG due to genetic programming, severe nutritional deficiencies, or underlying autoimmune conditions [1].
+Age is merely one factor in a broader picture of biological and lifestyle influences.

 Myth 2: Plucking One White Hair Causes More to Grow